 - counters, cabinets, trim, molding, and window and/or door frames pulling away from the walls;

-- water stains on the ceilings, which may be a sign that your roof has been compromised by foundation failure.
+- water stains on the ceilings, may be a sign that your roof has been compromised by foundation failure.

 If any of the warning signs listed above are present, they might indicate that your foundation is experiencing something more serious than uniform settlement.
 In that case, the best solution to your foundation problems is to get in touch with a reliable foundation repair company, which can professionally address any foundation issue and prevent severe and costly damage in your home.